 petabyte (1015 bytes) of output.

 To understand fully the columns of this table, we suggest to have a look at the description of the test in the paper.
 The third column shows the amount of output that has to be processed to obtain a p-value below 10-20.
 Note that the Mersenne Twister sports multiple values, as we tested multiple possible parameters using the dcmt library.
-Indeed, the wide variation in quality suggests that the dynamic generation of parameters performed therein is not reliable.
+Analogously, we tested several parameters of the Tiny Mersenne Twister.

 |PRNG||w||Period||p = 10−20 @||Faulty signature|